 The worldwide shortages and logistics problems we are experiencing begin with raw material production/extraction and component manufacturing delays — and the labor needed for both.

-Neither is there sufficient ships or shipping containers in the export cities to carry those high-demand consumer goods across oceans.
+There aren't even enough ships or shipping containers in the export cities to carry those high-demand consumer goods across oceans.

 Where are all the shipping containers?

-The demand for space on container ships has led to some retailers contracting for dedicated vessels.
+The demand for space on container ships has led to some retailers contracting dedicated vessels.
 This logistics snafu is affecting nearly all international trade — including some promotional products.